kae3g/grainkae3g/12025-10-23--0304--PDT--moon-vishakha------asc-gem000--sun-03rd--kae3g/eckhartfathertime/README.md

 > "The present moment is the only time over which we have dominion."
 > — Eckhart Tolle

-Father Time, then, is not the master of our existence, but rather a story we tell ourselves to make sense of the eternal Now.
+Father Time, then, is not the primary of our existence, but rather a story we tell ourselves to make sense of the eternal Now.

 ## 🕰️ The Temporal Illusion